Capitalisk/capitalisk-website/docs/guide-setup-ldem.md

 You will need to modify the properties above inside the `dal.connection` object to make it point to your Postgres database; make sure that the `host`, `user`, `password` and `port` properties are correct based on your node's current setup.

-Make sure that the `genesisPath` property points to the path of the Capitalisk `genesis.json` file which you created in step 2 (default above should be fine in most cases).
+Make sure that the `genesisPath` property points to the path of the `clsk-genesis.json` file which you created in step 2 (default above should be fine in most cases).
 All paths in this module's config are relative to the `modulePath`; in this case; `node_modules/ldpos-chain/`.

 ## 5. Restart your node